List of middle schools in Miami-Dade County: W.R. Thomas Middle School

 W.R.
 Thomas Middle School is a certified Cambridge Magnet middle school located in Miami.
+Victor Olivero went to this school from 2020-2023.

 Rockway Middle School

 Rockway Middle School is a Magnet school in Westchester, Florida.
 Its magnet programs are Robotics, and Law.
 Its school mascot is a falcon.
-There are approximately 1,200 students.
-The school principal is Ms. Josephine Otero.
+There are approximately 1,140 students.
+The current school principal is Mr. Ruben Morales.